TV Licence Court fines

 How does the BBC know whether I require a TV licence?

 The BBC contract with a private company called Capita Business Services Ltd (using the BBC trade mark “TV Licensing”) to collect TV Licenses.
-Last year, Capita sent approx 21 million reminder letters.
 If you fail to pay following a reminder, an Enquiry Officer (employed by Capita) will make an unannounced visit to your home.
-Astonishingly, last year 3.8 million such visits were made…many of them on a Sunday !!
+Astonishingly, last year almost 2 million such visits were made…many of them on a Sunday !!

 Do I have to let a TV licence Enquiry Officer into my home?